-Breakfast, lunch, a tour of The Mob Museum’s distillery, after-hours discounts in the speakeasy and a gift bag are all included.
+Breakfast, lunch, a tour of The Mob Museum’s distillery, and a gift bag are all included.

 John L. Smith is a longtime Las Vegas journalist and author of more than a dozen books on Nevada subjects, including Running Scared: The Life and Treacherous Times of Las Vegas Casino King Steve Wynn and Of Rats and Men: Oscar Goodman’s Life from Mob Mouthpiece to Mayor of Las Vegas.
 The Nevada Press Association inducted him into its Hall of Fame in 2016.
 That same year, Northwestern University awarded him the James Foley-Medill Medal for Courage in Journalism and he also received the National Society of Professional Journalists Ethics in Journalism Award and the Ancil Payne Award for Ethics from the University of Oregon.
 Smith’s biography of Las Vegas civil rights activist and politician Joe Neal is scheduled for publication in the spring of 2019.
 As a freelance writer, his work regularly appears in the Nevada Independent and CDC Gaming Reports, and he contributes commentary for Nevada Public Radio.